mekb-turtle/pokeget/README.md

 ## Info

-Pokeget has support for all pokemon up to gen 8 *including gen 8* and is written in bash.
+pokeget has support for all pokemon up to gen 8 *including gen 8* and is written in bash.

-Pokeget has only needs basic dependencies usually preinstalled in GNU/Linux systems.
+pokeget has only needs basic dependencies usually preinstalled in [GNU](https://www.gnu.org/)/[Linux](https://kernel.org/) systems.

 You can also use `pokeget-lite` if you think normal pokeget is bloated and you want something a lot simpler.